 High Intensity Use programme

-Research has shown a clear link between high intensity use of emergency services and wider inequalities.
-HIU services can support urgent and emergency care (UEC) pathway pressures whilst at the same time addressing health inequalities, helping to free up front line resources to see other patients and reduce costs.
-High intensity use of UEC is associated with focussing help for non-medical factors including age, housing instability, social isolation, loneliness, deprivation, and as well as poor physical and mental health.
-Outcomes include reducing health inequalities and a reduction in avoidable emergency department attendances and non-elective admissions.
+Research from the British Red Cross (including their reports Nowhere else to turn: exploring high intensity use of accident and emergency services and Seen and heard: Understanding frequent attendance at A&E) has shown a clear link between high intensity use of UEC services and wider health inequalities and deprivation.
+HIU services can support UEC pathway pressures whilst at the same time addressing health inequalities, helping to free up frontline resources to see other patients and reduce costs.
+High intensity use of UEC is associated with focussing help for primarily non-medical factors including housing instability, social isolation, loneliness and deprivation as well as poor physical and mental health.
+Benefits for clients after engagement with a HIU service include feeling more confident to look after their health; having improved wellbeing; and feeling less lonely.

 NHS England HIU service principles